InnerSourceCommons/InnerSourcePatterns/project-setup/base-documentation.md

-# Title
+## Title

 Provide standard base documentation through a README

-# Context
+## PatLet

-A project is to be shared with others as an InnerSource project.
-In order for others to be able to understand what the project is about as well as how to contribute, the project needs to provide some base level documentation.
-So far the project is lacking either all documentation or some aspects needed for users to try it out in a self-service manner as well as for contributors to get up to speed quickly.
+New contributors to an InnerSource project have a hard time figuring out who maintains the project, what to work on, and how to contribute.
+Providing documentation in standard files like README.md/CONTRIBUTING.md enables a self service process for new contributors, so that they can find the answers to the most common questions on their own.

-# Problem
+## Problem

 A team wants to share either a freshly started or a pre-existing project with the wider organization and receive contributions to it.
 Potential contributors